-During the LiDAR survey of the study area, a static (1 Hz recording frequency) ground survey was conducted over monuments with known coordinates.
-Coordinates are provided in Table 1 and shown below in Figure 3.
-After the airborne survey, the static GPS data are processed using triangulation with CORS stations and checked against the Online Positioning User Service (OPUS) to quantify daily variance.
+During the LiDAR missions over the study area, multiple static (1 Hz recording frequency) ground surveys were conducted over monuments with known coordinates.
+Coordinates are provided in Table 1 and shown in Figure 4.
+After the airborne survey, the static GPS data are processed using triangulation with CORS stations and checked against the Online Positioning User Service (OPUS2) to quantify daily variance.
 Multiple sessions are processed over the same monument to confirm antenna height measurements and reported position accuracy.

 Table 1.
-Base Station Surveyed Coordinates, (NAD83/NAVD88, C OPUS corrected) used for kinematic postprocessing of the aircraft GPS data for the Sumpter AOI.
+Base Station Surveyed Coordinates, (NAD83/NAVD88, OPUS corrected) used for kinematic post-processing of the aircraft GPS data for all study areas.